sarahciston/codingcare/_drafts/meaningweaver.md

 Hydra Transformers.

->"To talk about vectors was to talk about data in the abstract, being i ally vague about that data’s sources." [@seaverCareScaleDecorrelative2021a]
+>"To talk about vectors was to talk about data in the abstract, being intentionally vague about that data's sources." [@seaverCareScaleDecorrelative2021a]
->"instead of talking about conflicts among values, Huron spoke of c relations among value vectors."
+>"instead of talking about conflicts among values, Huron spoke of correlations among value vectors."
->"Even in technical use, vectorization is a tool for abstraction, for t forming ordinary tabular data into malleable orientations in multidimensional space (cf. Mackenzie 2017).
+>"Even in technical use, vectorization is a tool for abstraction, for transforming ordinary tabular data into malleable orientations in multidimensional space (cf. Mackenzie 2017).
 Vector spaces are the symbolic terrain on which much of the labor of machine learning works, and they provide a widespread metaphorical language across the software industry.
 Startup founders describe their employees as vectors; venture capitalists describe the companies they fund as vectors; in ordinary conversation, engineers will describe unrelated things as “orthogonal” to each other."